mpvnet-player/mpv.net/docs/Manual.md

 #### --show-santa-logo=\<yes|no\>

-Draws the blue mpv.net logo with a santa hat in december, the option is called green and grumpy in mpv.
+Draws the blue mpv.net logo with a santa hat in december, the option is called greenandgrumpy in mpv.
 Default: yes

 External Tools
 --------------